yeasy/learning_pickleball/22_terminologies_en.md

 * **Top Spin**: Making the ball spin forward by brushing it up with the paddle.
 * **Transition Zone**: The middle part of the court, which the players need to transit when he comes to the NVZ from the back court.
 * **Tweener**: Hit the ball between the legs, usually with the back facing the opponent.
+* **Two-Bounce Rule**: The player serves the ball, the opponent must wait for the ball to bounce before returning the ball (first bounce), and the receiver must wait for the ball to bounce again before returning the ball (second bounce).
 * **Volley**: Hit the ball in the air before it touches the ground.